 Read labels and be mindful of total intake in one sitting to ensure your blood sugar is regulated with your medication.

 Proteins and fats

 Proteins are extremely important in maintaining muscle and repairing wounds, while healthy fats are necessary for optimal brain and heart functioning.

 Proteins are found in beans and eggs as well as meat.
 Examples of healthy fats include avocado, nuts, and seeds.

 Although proteins and fats won’t directly raise your blood sugar, experts recommend that you limit your intake of processed or fatty meats, which contain higher levels of saturated fat and sodium.

 While these substances have no direct effect on blood sugar, eating too much of them can have harmful health effects, especially heart disease.

 Knowing when to eat is just as important as knowing what to eat.

-Eating smaller meals and progressively snacking throughout the day can make your blood sugar easier to monitor and prevent levels from peaking.
 Fruits, vegetables, nuts, and other foods travel easily and are great to have on hand when you need them.
-A healthy breakfast can get your blood sugar back up after a nights rest.
+A healthy breakfast can get your blood sugar back up after a night’s rest.

-Living with diabetes means you have to be more mindful of your diet and how it affects your body.
+Living with diabetes means you have to be more mindful of food choices to help keep blood glucose levels in your target range.
 Your doctor, dietician, and nutritionist can help you form a meal plan that works for you.